Industrial Internet of Things (IIoT)

 • Describe the Industrial Internet of Things (IIoT).

-• Describe a cyber-physical system.
+• Describe cyber-physical systems.

 • Describe human-machine interfaces.